About your property assessment, tax rate, and tax notice

 An increase in your property's assessed value does not mean you will see a corresponding increase in your property taxes.

-As this graph shows, from 2013 to 2019, our property tax increase remained consistent at about 3% (2% for inflation and 1% for replacing ageing infrastructure) despite the significant variations in assessed values in the last number of years.
+As this graph shows, from 2016 to 2022, our property tax increase remained consistent at about 3% (2% for inflation and 1% for replacing ageing infrastructure) despite the significant variations in assessed values in the last number of years.
+Council approved a 5.25% tax increase for 2023 in order to maintain existing services, invest in emerging needs, and remain fiscally responsible.

 How property taxes are calculated

-The average decrease in 2020 assessed values across all residential properties in the District is 8.82%.
+The average increase in 2023 assessed values across all residential properties in the District is 5.87%.

 How much your property taxes change from year to year depends on the change in your assessment value relative to the rest of residential properties in the District.